abuendia/airr-ml-kaggle/README.md

 4. Top 50,000 sequences per dataset

-    To predict the top 50,000 most influential sequences, we take the coefficients from the kmer model in step 1, and rank sequences by descending absolute value.
+    To predict the top 50,000 most influential sequences, we take the coefficients from the k-mer model in step 1, and rank sequences by descending absolute value.
 We do not incorporate the v, j gene model.